Beltus/blog/_drafts/2020-03-17-regression-analysis.md

 For all the above cases, neural networks tend to work well.
 Just a little bit slower.

 ## Week 8 Highlights

+## Unsupervised Learning

+Clustering algorithm are popularly used for unsupervised machine learning task.

+K-means clustering algorithm is the most used clustering algorithm.
+Its inner workings is based on 2 main steps,that are iterative.

+Cluster Assignment step which assigns training examples to each clusters based on proximity of training example to cluster.

+Move cluster centroid step which relocates each centroid to the average or mean of its cluster subset.

+Then again we perform cluster assignment step and so on.

+The initialization of cluster centroids is done by assigning k-cluster centroids to randomly chosen k-training examples.

+## Dimensionality Reduction is another type of unsupervised learning algorithm.
+The most common dimensionality reduction algorithm is Principal Component Analysis(PCA)

+PCA aims at finding a lower k-dimensional feature hyperplane (surface) on which to project the training examples of higher dimension in such a way as to minimize the squared projection error(distance from each training example to the projection surface)

+In choosing the number of principal components k for PCA. it is good practice to choose smallest value of k for which 99%of the variance is retained.

+We apply PCA in supervised learning problems with very large number of features.
+This is applied only to the input training set of your dataset and not on the cross validation or test set of the dataset.
+PCA finds a mapping from training example x(i) to z(i), where z(i) is the new feature vector obtained after running PCA.
+So PCA can be considered a preprocessing for supervised learning algorithms.

+PCA has two major applications,
+#### 1. Compression: To reduce the memory/disk to store data and speed up learning algorithms

+#### 2. Visualization applications where number of principal components k can be 1, 2 or 3 for easy visualization.

+## WEEK 9  HIGHLIGHTS

+Anomaly Detection is mostly used in Fraud detection.
+Here we use our dataset to build a probabilistic model.
+Then use that to detect any abnormal or fraudulent activities.
+Manufacturing also using Anomaly detection to determine if their products are faulty or not.

+Monitoring computers or servers in a datacenter.
+Gaussian distribution is used for anomaly detection where we estimate the mean and variance of the distribution using the training set data

+In an anomaly detection algorithm, we estimate the average(mean) and variance of individual features in our dataset which gives us the model parameters.
+Given a new example example, we simply compute the probability , p(x) using the gaussian distribution parameters by the estimated mean and variance. if p(x) < epsilon , then we say it is anomalous. p(x) is calculated based on the assumption of the independence of features. i.e p(x) is the product of probability of each feature.

+In building Anomaly detection systems, the dataset is often skewed so, we recline from using classification accuracy as a performance metric which can be very high.
+Its preferably to use F1-score metric

+We use Anomaly detection instead of supervised learning alorithm when we have very very few positive examples examples(anomalous) and lots of negative examples(normal).
+Makes it challenging for the learning algorithm to learn from such very small examples.

+When interested in capturing some correlation between features we can use a multivariate Gaussian model estimate the parameters(mean vector and covariance matrix)

+## Recommender Systems
+Lets take the example of content-based recommender system.
+We have collected information of the ratings given by users after watching certain movies on our website.
+Recommender system takes this information, and tries to predict the possible rating value a user could have given to a movie he hasn't watch yet.
+Based on the estimated rating value, the system decides to suggest propose this movie to you.

+## Collaborative Filtering for Recommender systems
+This  method used to automatically learn relevant features for a recommender system.
+In collaborative Filtering algorithm, given model parameters(thetas) for each user
+, we get features relevant features by minimizing the cost function wrt to the features.
+These features can then be used to minimize the cost function for the model parameters for each user.
+This iterative process increases the performance of the model.
+This minimization is done more effficiently by simultaneaously minimizing both cost functions.

+##Note that in a recommender system each user has its own unique set of model parameters(thetas).
+So the number of users equals the number of linear regression
+models that have to be trained.

+low rank matrix factorization is just a synonym for the Collaborative filtering algorithm.
+The matrix of predictions can be obtained by X * THETA_transpose.

+## Finding related products using the low rank matrix factorization matrix.
+If a user just watched movie i, and we wanna recommend 5 other similar movies to this user, we simply, find 5 movies with least least feature difference with the xi(feature vector of xi) i.e

+(xi - xj)

+Final note.
+Collaborative filtering algorithm's objective is to use the ratings for every customer i and learn a set of features X, which it then uses uses to learn the model parameters for each user.
+With these parameters.
+Based on these learned features X, and parameters, theta, the recommender can predict the ratings for movies without any ratings.
+Also, the learned parameters can be used to compare features of the different movies and based on difference and then recommend movies to its users.

+Mean Normalization is sometimes used to enhance performace of model espeacially when there exist users without no ratings for products.

+## WEEK 10 HIGHLIGHTS

+##### Large Scale Machine learning

+As the size of training dataset increases to millions of examples, gradient descent i.e batch gradient descent algorithm for finding best model parameters becomes very inefficient due to computational time involved.
+Stochastic Gradient Descent algorithm is prefered in such cases as it is much faster.
+In SGD, we shuffle training data, the update the model parameters for each training example contrary to Gradient descent where a single update involves going thru entire dataset.

+* Mini-batch gradient descent uses a mini-batch size, b, of our training dataset in each iteration to update model parameters.Contrast to SGD that uses a single example.

+## Map Reduce - Data parallelism Approach
+A very large training dataset is split into k-subsets and each machine computes the partial sum over a subset.
+A centralized machine then combines the results from the multiple computers and then perform model parameter updates.
+Map reduce is also possible for multicore machines, where parallelism is done across the different cores.

+### WEEk 11 HIGHLIGHTS

+Machine learning pipeline for real projects with the example of a photo OCR(optical character recognition) Getting lots of data by artificial synthetic methods.
+This helps improve the performance of your model only when the model has a low bias.
+Low bias can be seen via plotting learning curves.
+## Note for machine learning problems it is important to first of check using Learning
+curves is ur model is suffering from low bias using learning curves.
+Then second, ask the question, what will it take to get 10-times of more data than what you currently have.

+Ceiling analysis use to estimate error of each block of a project pipeline